Christopher Tunnard: The functional garden

 Fletcher Steele, noted landscape architect, agrees with Tunnard's views of modern building design, but pointed out that Tunnard's views as being another style and not a possible universal conception.

 City planning

 Tunnard's latter years were spent away from landscape architecture.
 He taught at Yale University for city planning, became more focused on preserving historic buildings, and wrote many books on urban planning.
+He became one of the founders of the New Haven Preservation Trust in the early 1960s.

 Eckbo stated that landscape architecture lost a great man when Tunnard went into city planning.